Entry registration and quarantine regulations:

 According to the decision taken by the Federal and Länder Governments, from 2 November hotels and other accommodation providers may only provide overnight accommodation to people whose travel is essential.
 It is no longer permitted to provide overnight accommodation for tourism purposes.
 Visas for tourism purposes will thus only be issued in exceptional cases.
 The Länder are responsible for implementing this decision.
 Whether a specific journey is possible thus depends on the rules of the Land to which you wish to travel.
-More information for potential travellers can be found (in German only).
+More information for potential travellers can be found here

 1. Processing of visa applications

 Due to the development of the pandemic in Qatar, visa applications can currently only be accepted in urgent exceptional cases (kindly refer to the website of the Federal Ministry of the Interior, Building and Community).
 As soon as this situation changes, an announcement will be made on the website of the Embassy.

 In cases where exceptions apply which allow entry to Germany, travellers can contact theEmbassy via the contact form .
 You can find a list of these exceptions further down under the heading Urgent need.

 2. Simplified procedure for new visas

 I. National visa (for long stays; D visa)

 The entry restrictions may mean that you are not able to use a national visa issued by the Embassy in Doha prior to the entry into force of the entry restrictions on 17 March 2020 during its period of validity.